Lower taxes bolster business.

 Property Tax Exemption

-A full or partial property tax incentive can be granted by the county commissioners where the project is located.
+A full or partial property tax incentive granted by the county commissioners where the project is located.

 Like what you see?
 Get the full details about Idaho’s tax landscape by reviewing the Idaho Tax Commission Annual Report.